Binhai, Tianjin: History

 The Binhai district was created by the government of China in the 1990s.
 In 1996 Soviet aircraft carrier Kiev was sold to Binhai Aircraft Park, a theme park in Binhai.
 The concept was developed by world tourism and attraction consultant Leisure Quest International.

 In August 2011, the ex-Kiev was developed into a luxury hotel after renovations costing £9.6 million.

 Starting from November 2009, Binhai New Area was consolidated into a district, and the former subordinate districts of Tanggu, Hangu and Dagang were abolished.
 Binhai New Area consists of nine functional zones: Advanced Manufacturing Zone, Airport-based Industrial Zone, Binhai High-tech Industrial Development Zone, Seaport-based Industrial Zone, Nangang Industrial Zone, Seaport Logistics Zone, Coastal Leisure & Tourism Zone, Sino-Singapore Tianjin Eco-City and the Yujiapu Financial District.
 In addition, Tianjin Port whose throughput ranks 5th in the world is also located here.

 The Binhai district was greatly affected by a large industrial-scale accident in August 2015.
 On August 12, a series of explosions took place at a port chemical storage facility in Binhai, causing 173 deaths and 797 injuries.
 The blast had the equivalent of 21 metric tons of TNT or a magnitude-2.9 earthquake, according to the China Earthquake Networks Center.
 Eight other people remain missing.

 Economy

 Yujiapu Financial District located in Binhai is an under construction financial district with a glitzy skyline envisioned to be a center of world trade and finance.
 Other parts of Binhai have also been intended to be a base for China's advanced industrial and financial reform and innovation.
 The Tianjin Economic-Technological Development Area (TEDA) is an early free trade zone.

 Tianjin Emissions Exchange organized China's first sulfur dioxide, carbon neutral, contract energy management and energy efficiency product transactions, and established China's first voluntary emission reduction public inquiry system.

 A number of major international companies including Rockefeller, Tishman Speyer, Motorola and Airbus have built branches here.
 For instance, EADS Airbus has already opened an assembly plant for its A320 series airliners, operational since 2009.
 Domestic companies headquartered in Binhai include noodlemaker Tingyi.

+In October 2024, the China Resources Recycling Group was established in the Sino-Singapore Tianjin Eco-city.